Updated: March 20, 2018

 Registration Deadline as designated by your Regional Director

 All registrations are done through your Regional Director, who will determine the Regional Deadline.
 The registration fee must also be submitted to your Regional Director.
 Signed consent forms must accompany the waivers.

 Events will be cancelled if there are one or less individuals or teams registered.
-Should any event be cancelled due to lack of registrations, the athletes being affected by the cancellation will be given an opportunity to re-register in another suitable category provided that event is scheduled to run.
+Should any event be cancelled due to lack of registrations, the athletes being affected by the cancellation will be given opportunity to re-register in another suitable category provided that the event is scheduled to run.